Rachel McMasters Miller Hunt

 has a finely balanced sense of craftsmanship.
 Her ability to design covers in harmony with the content of the books marks her as a creative artist.
 Her capacity for original invention and variation of traditional design, together with the quality of her workmanship, admits her into the small company of those who have elevated bookbinding to a fine art (Titcombe 1974, p.
 27).

 Rachel's bindings were described and enumerated by Marianne Fletcher Titcombe, a librarian and bookbinder at Hunt Botanical Library (1970–1973), in The Bookbinding Career of Rachel McMasters Miller Hunt (Pittsburgh, Pa., Hunt Botanical Library, 1974).
-The numbers assigned to the books in that catalogue are used today to identify them in our Library collection where they are housed but not catalogued because for the most part they are not botanical.
+The numbers assigned to the books in that catalogue were used for many years to identify them in our Library collection where they were housed but not catalogued because for the most part they are not botanical.
 However, we since have catalogued them and digitized the bindings.
 A finding aid is now available for the bookbindings.